Dates: 19.05.2006 - 28.01.2015

 15-16 year old non-elite students study English for a period of two years: each student receives 128 hours of instructions per year, consisting of 4 hours per week for a total of 32 weeks, plus 72 hours of intensive two-week summer program each year.

-ACCESS program sites are located in 21 cities all over Russia.
+ACCESS program sites are located in more than 20 cities all over Russia.

 |21.10.2013 | ACCESS Alumni Association created in sessions at Orlyonok children’s center. |